 Why should I care what they think?
 As long as Bruce and the band around me are satisfied with my effort and dedication, isn’t that the only thing that matters?

-I realized at that moment: its just rock and roll.
+I realized at that moment: it’s just rock and roll.

 It’s a living, breathing display of the imperfections we dare to put on display by laying our entire souls on the line, immersing ourselves within song.
 Sure, so you fucked up…who doesn’t?
 More importantly, who cares?
 No one.
 No one important, at least.